How to introduce your puppy to other dogs

 Walk closer to other dogs

 Over time, slowly start to walk a bit closer to other dogs.

 Walk with another dog

 Once they are used to seeing other dogs, you could arrange a walk with a friend and their pooch.
 Your puppy can then learn to walk alongside them too.
 Keep both dogs on-lead to begin with.

 Providing both pups are relaxed, you can let them greet each other on-lead.
 Let them say hello and have a sniff, then keep moving.

 Remember, always go at your dog’s pace.
 If at any point they seem unsure or overwhelmed, go back to a stage where they were relaxed.
 Then progress more slowly.

-Top Tip: Your pup needs to have had their full vaccination course before leaving the house to exercise and meet other dogs.
+Top tip: Your pup needs to have had their full vaccination course before leaving the house to exercise and meet other dogs.
 But, you can start socialising puppies before their vaccinations.
-Do this by carrying them outside to start to introduce them to the sights, sounds and smells of the world.
-This will prepare your puppy for when they can meet other dogs.
+This doesn’t just mean introducing them to other dogs.
+It’s the time when they learn about life and what is safe and normal.
+You can do this by carrying them outside to start to introduce them to the sights, sounds and smells of the world.
+This will prepare your puppy for when they can walk outside on their own four paws and start to meet other dogs.